yohannes2025/todo-frontend/README.md

 - Each component handles specific logic and layout responsibilities, following separation of concerns.
 - Components use either **functional** or **class-based** approaches, where appropriate.

+### Accessibility
+- Accessibility has been a core focus throughout the development of this content-sharing web application to ensure an inclusive, user-friendly experience for a diverse audience, including users with disabilities.

 ## Agile Methodology

 - Due to time constraint Agile Methodoly was not applied